chrisdickinson/2019-nodeconf-eu/slides.md

-# hi, I'm chris

-- chrisdickinson on github
-- isntitvacant on twitter

-^ welcome to my secret presenter notes. hi hello everyone.
-My name is Chris Dickinson.
-I work with CJ at a company called Eaze, and before that I worked at npm for about 4 years.
-I accidentally turned registry.yarnpkg.com into a teapot in an ill-fated use of the 418 status code.
-Sorry.

----

 # package management

-^ Code you write depends on code other people write, and you need some way to get it, and boom, you have package management.
+^ I'm here to talk to you today about package management, in particular about hosting packages.
+Code you write depends on code other people write, and you need some way to get it, and boom, you've got a package registry.

 ---